everzet/metronome/metronome-cli/README.md

 can track the impact of their work.
 Using `JSON` would allow you to create convenient tooling around your measurements (**Metronome CLI** is one such tool).
 You have full control over the name of said file and its place, but if you need ideas, we suggest starting with `kpis/latest.prod.json`, where `prod` is the name of the tracked environment.

-In order for tooling (including **Metronome CLI**) to identify both the KPIs and their changes, make sure you commit changes to the readings file (e.g. `kpis/latest.prod.json`) separately from other changes and that you mark it with `[meter-readings:prod]` text anywhere in the commit body (`prod` is the name of the environment your readings are for).
-Metronome does not care about the file name as it purely relies on the commit messages and attached changesets in order to read metrics.

-We can easily envision a situation where your team might want to have different readings per environment.
-To avoid painful merge conflicts and resolutions in such cases, we suggest giving every environment its own metric file.
-Hence the suggestion above of `kpis/latest.prod.json` for a readings file name.
-This allows you to have `kpis/latest.dev.json`, `kpis/latest.staging.json`, or others.
-Here's a simple example of such readings file:
+Here's an example of such readings file:

 ```json
 {